-- > The employee's death or termination of employment (for reasons other than gross misconduct); - > A reduction in the employee's hours of employment; or - > The employee's entitlement to U.S. Medicare21.
+- > The employee's death or termination of employment (for reasons other than gross misconduct); - > A reduction in the employee's hours of employment; or - > The employee's entitlement to U.S. Medicare.

-21 Applies to U.S. citizens and/or permanent residents of the U.S.
+&lt;sup>21 Applies to U.S. citizens and/or permanent residents of the U.S.